VO2Group/Starter/README.md

 document.addEventListener('resume', function (e) {...});
 ```

-### Platform projects expose native to Javascript bridge
+### Native projects expose native to Javascript bridge

 In hybrid applications, Javascript needs to call some native code.
-To do this, the platform projects inject an object called `platform` in Window object before loading HTML.
+To do this, the native projects inject an object called `platform` in Window object before loading HTML.

 On Android `platform` object look like this: